wiselencave/Warcraft_MRF_Blender/mrf_info.md

 MRF is a three-dimensional model format that contains one vertex animation.
 These models were used by Blizzard for Arthas' cape in the classic cinematic model of the battle between Arthas and Illidan.

-In the Reforged version correct render of the MRF is only possible in the classic version of the graphic (SD), while in the HD there are some troubles with blending.
+In the Reforged version correct render of the MRF is only possible in the classic version of the graphic (SD), while in the HD there are some troubles with culling.

 An array of triangles (faces), a UV Mapping and a path to a image texture are stored in the model as static data.
 The vertex data is divided into an array of keyframes.
 Each keyframe is represented as an array of coordinates and normals for each vertex.
 Keyframes replace each other at a given frequency, and the graphics engine interpolates the movement of the mesh between them.